Texas Federal Court Blocks Overtime Rules

 As of this writing, no announcement has been made as to whether the DOL will seek an emergency appeal to the Fifth Circuit, nor has the incoming Trump Administration stated whether it will continue to defend the validity of the new rule in the litigation when it takes over the DOL on January 20, 2017.
 What should an employer do now?

-Nyemaster Goode’s Labor & Employment Law Department routinely counsels its clients on compliance with federal and state wage and hour laws.
+Nyemaster Goode’s Labor & Employment practice routinely counsels its clients on compliance with federal and state wage and hour laws.
 If you have questions about this development, our Labor & Employment attorneys are available to assist.